SauriAuliaPutri/chatRoom/README.md

+- This app using Node.Js, Express, and Socket.io

-npm install
+- npm install

-npm run dev
+- npm run dev

-Go to localhost:3000
+- Go to localhost:3000